projectara/greybus-spec/source/special.rst

 implementation-defined values as part of this process.
 If such procedures are required by the Interface, it shall complete them before sending the response.

+Before sending the response, the receiving Interface shall halt Segment transmission on the CPort given by cport_id as described in :ref:`connection-tx-restrictions`.

 Greybus Control Disconnected Response
 """""""""""""""""""""""""""""""""""""